 - A Podcast about Podcasts, with Michael Copeland, Sonal Chokshi, Roman Mars (99% Invisible), and Ryan Hoover and Erik Torenberg of Product Hunt

 I let this last podcast for the last part, because they talked here with amazing podcasters and why it matters for a good Content Strategy.
-And I´m totally agree with them on this.
-John Nastor talked about this at Copyblogger:

 It could be argued that podcasting is not right for every business.
 It could also be argued that blogging is not right for all businesses.
 Yet, if your business takes content marketing seriously, then podcasting can be a strong component of your content strategy.

 It seems that the strategy has paid off for a16z, because if you visit their page at SoundCloud, you will see how many people has reposted the tracks and how many of them has commented on them, and that’s the beauty of it: